aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 This one is a bit harder.
 The filter is controlled by the URL, but we need to instantly update the toggled state of the button.
 You could try and add your own `useState()` and `useEffect()` to track the toggled state, but that would be a lot of work and it would be hard to keep in sync with the URL.

 Instead, we can use the new React 19 hook `useOptimistic()`.
 The way it works, is it takes in a state to show nothing is pending, which can be our "true" state in the URL.
 Then, it returns an trigger function and a optimistic state.
-The hook creates a temporary optimistic state.
+The hook creates a temporary optimistic state on the client.
 When the transition is completed, the optimistic state is thrown away and replaced with the "true" state.

 ```tsx
 // CategoryFilter.tsx